Landscaping and Gardening

 Countless government and non-government organizations, groups, contractors and publications actively inform and assist the public with problems facing pollinators, including loss of habitat and the need to restore diverse native habitat for honeybees, butterflies and other native pollinators.

 Are you looking for a service to install your pollinator habitat?
-Ernst Pollinator Service (EPS) is an independently owned and operated mobile ecological restoration company that specializes in native and pollinator friendly vegetation.
-Whether your site is a solar farm, meadow, capped landfill, wetland, private or public land, EPS will install vegetation that is rooted in success.
+Monarch Vegetation Services, Inc. (MVS) is an independently owned and operated mobile ecological restoration company that specializes in native and pollinator friendly vegetation.
+Whether your site is a solar farm, meadow, capped landfill, wetland, private or public land, MVS will install vegetation that is rooted in success.

 American Bee Journal is a trade magazine dedicated to informing novice and professional beekeepers on best practices.